BassT23/Proxmox/README.md

 detected `os`, selected `updater`, update count, `reboot_required`, `last_check`, `check_status`, `last_update`, and `error`.
 Values that cannot be determined are `null`, rather than being reported as zero or success.
+Proxmox guest records may also contain a `node` value identifying their parent host; external targets are not assigned to a Proxmox node.
 Possible check states are `ok`, `updates_available`, `offline`, `unsupported`, `not_checked`, and `error`.
 The JSON is data-only; presentation belongs to future CLI, notification, or web interfaces.